VladimirNT/tsc_types_resolution/README.md

 In the projects having non-hoisted types we got tsc resolver for type reference directive working differently with or without `compilerOptions.paths` causing failure in resolution in case we have it set.
 The example project is attached.

+### Minimal test-case
+To have types out of `node_modules/@types/` I am using use `--public-hoist-pattern ""` for pnpm, this is important on trying to reproduce.

+Test case:
+1. Use the test-case from this repository
+2. Install dependencies with the exact command:
+`pnpm i --frozen-lockfile --public-hoist-pattern ""`
+3. Run `tsc`, it will fail to resolve type-referene directive 'express-serve-static-core'
+4. To get tsc complete successfully remove `paths` from `tsconfig.json` and run `tsc` again.

+### Detailed description

 // Example project tree:
 ```
 ├── node_modules